 Is cybersecurity improving overall?
 By at least some measures the answer is a surprising “yes.”
-This annual report from FireEye gives us at least two reasons to think that trend lines are actually improving:
+In an annual report from FireEye there are at least two reasons to think that trend lines are actually improving.

 First, as noted by Joe Uchill of Axios Codebook, the identity of who discovers an intrusion is changing drastically.
 As recently as 2011, 94 percent of intrusions were discovered and reported by outsiders—law enforcement, customers, or other observers.
 Today, victim companies discover 64 percent of their own breaches—a significant improvement in self-awareness.